 The Omnia Vatican and Rome Card can be bought online and picked up at one of three redemption desks in the city.
 It’s also possible to buy the pass directly at one of these desks.
 Cards bought online can also be shipped to you for an additional fee.

 Rome Tourist Card

 An exciting new addition to the Rome city passes is the Rome Tourist Card, which is completely digital.
 That means you don’t need a physical card.
 The pass can be scanned from your mobile at all participating attractions or museums.

-Like the other passes, the Rome Tourist Card includes skip-the-line entrance to the city’s most famous attraction, Rome airport transfers, and discounts to countless further attractions.
+Like the other passes, the Rome Tourist Card includes skip-the-line entrance to the city’s most famous attraction, Rome airport transfers (no more in 2023), and discounts to countless further attractions.
 But what makes it different from the others is that there’s no time limit attached to it.

 Let’s look at some of the major benefits of the Rome Tourist Card:

 - Free skip-the-line tickets to the Colosseum with Roman Forum and Palatine Hill.